Steve Howlett at work, 2018.

 During 2005 my eyesight was deteriorating and it was becoming increasingly difficult to create the perfect forms I was trying to achieve.
 Combined with some very painful RSI in my thumbs and elbow, I was forced to abandon this stage of my career.
 I took a break from the workshop from 2006 to 2011 to focus on music in order to refresh my mind and aching limbs.
 Unfortunately, during this time, Rita, my wife of 42 years, became increasingly disabled so my energies were directed toward caring for her until her death in 2017.
 This turn of events led me to be out of the art world for just over a decade.
 Life moves on…

 Early in 2013 I had a vision of one of my annular forms, 3 metres high, nestling in the countryside and realised that I needed to start casting work in bronze.
 Five pieces were cast and these were finally shown for the first time in 2018.

-I now have a new workshop, beautifully sited on the banks of the Dyfi estuary, and I am creating, once again, new, sensual, organic, abstract sculptures in wood and bronze.
+Now ensconced in a new workshop, beautifully sited on the banks of the stunning Dyfi estuary, I am creating, once again, new, sensual, organic, abstract sculptures in wood and bronze.